crate/crate-operator/utils/dc_util/README.md

 ### Benefits for Kubernetes:

-- **Hook debugging**: PostStart and PreStop hook logs are now persistent and accessible
+- **Hook debugging**: postStart and preStop hook logs are now persistent and accessible
 - **Troubleshooting**: Historical logs available even after pod restarts
 - **Operations**: Easy to collect logs from multiple pods for analysis
 - **Development**: Simplified testing and validation of hook behavior